-- 2.4 The statutory members of the Association shall be: - 2.4.1 teachers employed by a Catholic district school board for the regular school day program; - 2.4.2 teachers employed by a Catholic district school board seconded to an educational position; - 2.4.3 teachers employed by a Catholic district school board as an occasional teacher; - 2.4.4 teachers employed by a Catholic district school board for a continuing education program; - 2.4.5 teachers in a public school employed by a Catholic district school board. - 2.5 The duties, responsibilities and privileges of a statutory member shall be those designated by: - 2.5.1 the Teaching Profession Act and its regulations; - 2.5.2 the by-laws and policies of the Ontario Teachers' Federation; - 2.5.3 the constitution, by-laws, policies and procedures of this Association. - 2.6 A statutory teacher who is granted statutory and/or unpaid leave of absence by the employing Catholic district school board shall remain a member of the Association, without payment of fees, for the period of the statutory and/or unpaid leave of absence. - 2.6.1 Subject to by-law 2.6, where no membership fees are paid to the Association by or on behalf of a statutory member for a period of ten school months, statutory membership in the Association shall be deemed to be suspended with loss of all rights and privileges.
-Upon payment of the applicable membership fees through deductions from employment in accordance with by-law 2.152, statutory membership shall be reinstated with full rights and privileges.
+- 2.4 The statutory members of the Association shall be: - 2.4.1 teachers employed by a Catholic district school board for the regular school day program; - 2.4.2 teachers employed by a Catholic district school board seconded to an educational position; - 2.4.3 teachers employed by a Catholic district school board as an occasional teacher; - 2.4.4 teachers employed by a Catholic district school board for a continuing education program; - 2.4.5 teachers in a public school employed by a Catholic district school board. - 2.5 The duties, responsibilities and privileges of a statutory member shall be those designated by: - 2.5.1 the Teaching Profession Act and its regulations; - 2.5.2 the by-laws and policies of the Ontario Teachers' Federation; - 2.5.3 the constitution, by-laws, policies and procedures of this Association. - 2.5 The duties, responsibilities and privileges of a statutory member shall be those designated by: - 2.5.1 the Teaching Profession Act and its regulations; - 2.5.2 the by-laws and policies of the Ontario Teachers' Federation; - 2.5.3 the constitution, by-laws, policies and procedures of this Association. - 2.6 A statutory teacher who is granted statutory and/or unpaid leave of absence by the employing Catholic district school board shall remain a member of the Association, without payment of fees, for the period of the statutory and/or unpaid leave of absence. - 2.6.1 Subject to by-law 2.6, where no membership fees are paid to the Association by or on behalf of a statutory member for a period of ten school months, statutory membership in the Association shall be deemed to be suspended with loss of all rights and privileges.
+Upon payment of the applicable membership fees through deductions from employment in accordance with by-law 2.154, statutory membership shall be reinstated with full rights and privileges.